Wooden Chairs on a beach

 To estimate how much money you'll receive in monthly Social Security payments:

 • Decide when to begin benefits.
-(Before you decide, consider your financial and health care needs, if you'll work in retirement and other factors.)
+(Before you decide, consider your financial and healthcare needs, if you'll work in retirement and other factors.)
 If your benefits begin:

 • At age 62, you'll receive lower monthly payments for a longer period of time.